Lesaloon/MR-Label-Converter/README.md

 The nginx frontend proxies `/convert` and `/health` to the backend container, so the static UI continues to call relative URLs.

+> Containers start under the project name `label-converter`, so they'll appear as `label-converter-backend-1`, `label-converter-frontend-1`, etc., instead of inheriting the repository folder name.

 ### Inspecting Logs

 If a conversion fails, check the backend container logs for the stack trace: